sindresorhus/got/readme.md

 The [response object](http://nodejs.org/api/http.html#http_http_incomingmessage).

 When in stream mode, you can listen for events:

 ##### .on('response', response)

 `response` event to get the response object.

-##### .on('redirect', response, nextOpts)
+##### .on('redirect', response, nextOptions)

 `redirect` event to get the response object of redirect.
-Second argument is options for next request to redirect location.
+Second argument is options for next request to the redirect location.

 ###### response